cameronfabbri/Autoencoder/README.md

 # Convolutional Neural Network Autoencoder

+TODO: make the model load a checkpoint if there is one

 This is an attempt to create an [autoencoder](https://en.wikipedia.org/wiki/Autoencoder) using a convolutional neural network.
 The network consists of an initial dropout layer and three convolutional layers.
 Three more fully connected layers bring down the image to a